PierreBlanchart/ModelSelection/README.md

 A solar irradiance dataset containing 3 years of data with a sampling rate of 30 minutes.
 The value to predict is the Global Horizontal Irradiance (Watts per square meter).
 There are 10 exogenous features which are a mix of calendar data, and day-ahead weather forecasts.

-### Electricity consumption dataset :
+### Electrical load dataset :

-A dataset containing 4 years of electricity consumption over the territory of France with a sampling rate of 30 minutes.
-The value to predict is the electrical consumption (in MegaWatts).
-There are 119 exogenous features which are a mix of calendar data, day-ahead weather forecasts, and engineered features.
+A dataset containing 4 years of electrical load over the territory of France with a sampling rate of 30 minutes.
+The value to predict is the electrical load (in MegaWatts).
+There are 21 exogenous features which are a mix of calendar data, day-ahead weather forecasts, and engineered features.

 ### CO2 pollution dataset :